An official website of the United States government

 Deneen Brown and her family had eight days’ warning before Typhoon Mawar started thrashing their Guam home with 150 mph winds at 9 p.m.
 May 24 and kept pummeling for 12 long, dark hours.
-Rain seeped in through shutters built to protect against torrential downpours and flying debris.
+Rain seeped through shutters built to protect against torrential downpours and flying debris.

-“We had to get rid of couches and other furniture due to mold, but we made it through alive and that’s the most important thing,” she said.
-“Material things can be replaced.”
+"We had to get rid of couches and other furniture due to mold, but we made it through alive, and that's the most important thing," she said.
+"Material things can be replaced."

 They thought they were ready.
-Twenty-three years living on the U.S. island territory – almost 16 as a physical security specialist for Defense Logistics Agency Installation Management – taught her how to prepare.
+Twenty-three years living on the U.S. island territory – almost 16 as a physical security specialist for Defense Logistics Agency Installation Management – taught Brown how to prepare.
 Her family stashed canned and dry goods.
 They loaded the bathtubs and extra buckets with water to flush toilets, filled over 20 5-gallon jugs with drinking water, topped the gas in their cars and bought generator fuel.

 It wasn’t enough.